containerd/containerd/releases/README.md

    2. Update the version file at `https://github.com/containerd/containerd/blob/main/version/version.go`

-   3. Update RELEASES.md to refer to the new release and dates.
+   3. (major/minor release only) Update RELEASES.md to refer to the new release and dates.

    4. Update the `.mailmap` files for commit authors which have multiple email addresses in the commit log.
       If it is not clear which email or name the contributor might want used in the release notes, reach